Salesian Sisters of Don Bosco

-The Salesian Sisters of Don Bosco, formally known as the Daughters of Mary Help of Christians (Figlie di Maria Ausiliatrice; abbreviated FMA) are a female religious institute formed by Saint Maria Domenica Mazzarello in 1872.
+The Salesian Sisters of Don Bosco, formally known as the Daughters of Mary Help of Christians (Figlie di Maria Ausiliatrice; abbreviated FMA) are a female religious institute formed by Saint John Bosco along with Saint Maria Domenica Mazzarello in 1872.
 They were founded to work alongside Saint John Bosco and his Salesians of Don Bosco in his teaching projects in Turin.
+Both the orders have same spirituality and educative system, known as the Preventive System of Don Bosco, based on Reason, Religion and Loving Kindness.
 They continue to be a teaching order worldwide.

 History

 On August 5, 1872, in Mornese, Alessandria, Italy, the first Daughters of Mary Help of Christians gathered with Don Bosco and Msgr.
 Joseph Sciandra, the Bishop of Acqui, to celebrate their admission to the novitiate and their first professions.
 On that day St. Mary Domenica Mazzarello was also elected the first superior.

 A year later their first boarding school and primary school was recognized by the educational authorities of Castelletto d’Orba.
 On October 8, 1874, the Salesian Sisters were able to open their first house in Borgo San Martino.
 They carried on the tradition of the Salesian Oratory (a place where young people could gather to enjoy themselves, learn, and grow in their faith, safe from harm), ran workshops to educate young women to help them to be self-sufficient.
 The work of the Salesians Sisters was not limited to a schoolroom as they participated in social works and teaching trades to young women and girls.

 Sr. Mary Mazzarello and her first companions were able to profess their perpetual vows, after studying with the Sisters of St. Anne for their religious formation, on August 28, 1875, in the presence of Don Bosco.

 Their first house outside of Italy was opened in 1877 in Nice, France.
 November 9 of the same year Mother Mazzarello and the first missionaries were received in an audience by Pope Pius IX, a great friend and supporter of Don Bosco.
 Five days later the first missionary sisters departed for Uruguay.